lucabnf/damage-detection/README.md

     python3 setup.py install
     ```

-The training and the evaluation of the model is presented in the jupyter notebook `train_and_evaluate.ipynb`.
+The training and the evaluation of the model is presented in the jupyter notebook [train_and_evaluate.ipynp](https://github.com/lucabnf/damage-detection/blob/master/train_and_evaluate.ipynb).
 ## Results

 ## Insights